Pool of Radiance: Ruins of Myth Drannor

-Pool of Radiance: Ruins of Myth Drannor is a Forgotten Realms Dungeons & Dragons role-playing video game released in 2001 by Ubi Soft.
+Pool of Radiance: Ruins of Myth Drannor is a Forgotten Realms Dungeons & Dragons role-playing video game developed by Stormfront Studios and published by Ubi Soft in 2001.
 It is the fifth and latest game in the Pool of Radiance series.

 Gameplay

 Ruins of Myth Drannor takes place from an isometric third-person perspective, similar to the Baldur's Gate series.
 Unlike Baldur's Gate and other Infinity Engine games, Ruins of Myth Drannor features turn-based combat rather than real-time combat.
 The game uses three-dimensional characters over pre-rendered two-dimensional backgrounds.

 The game is a dungeon crawl, with a focus on hack and slash combat and the exploration of large dungeons.
 Story progression and interaction with other characters is a minimal part of the game, although there is some interaction with non-player characters (NPCs) and other in-game characters.